 Mechanical Engineering (CFD), University of New South Wales, Sydney, Australian Nuclear Science and Technology Organisation, University of New South Wales, Australia

-Jiyuan Tu has 33 years of industry experience in this field.
-He is an author on 9 book publications, is an editor on 6 journals, has over 300 journal articles published and is in service of expert committee members to the United Nations (UN) and International Atomic Energy Agency (IAEA).
-In the last 10 years he has won 6 awards for excellence in research and teaching.
+Jiyuan Tu has 33 years of academic and industry experience in this field.
+He has authored 9 books, is an editor on 6 journals, has over 300 journal articles published and is in service of expert committee members to the United Nations (UN) and International Atomic Energy Agency (IAEA).
+In the last 10 years, he has won 6 awards for excellence in research and teaching.
 His areas of research and consulting expertise are: Computational fluid dynamics (CFD) and numerical heat transfer (NHT); computational and experimental modelling of multiphase flows; fluid-structure interaction; biomedical engineering: optimal design of drug delivery devices; prediction of aerosol deposition in human airways and nasal cavity; and simulation of blood flow in arteries.

 Professor, School of Engineering, RMIT University, Australia; and Distinguished Professor, Tsinghua University, China